redpulp/FluidEngine/README.md

 ## Physics stuff

-The project is based on [Real-Time Fluid Dynamics for Games](https://www.researchgate.net/publication/2560062_Real-Time_Fluid_Dynamics_for_Games) and [But How DO Fluid Simulations Work?](https://www.youtube.com/watch?v=qsYE1wMEMPA&t=4s), which use the Navier-Stokes equations to calculate the motion of the fluid.
+The project is based on [Real-Time Fluid Dynamics for Games](https://www.researchgate.net/publication/2560062_Real-Time_Fluid_Dynamics_for_Games) and [But How DO Fluid Simulations Work?](https://www.youtube.com/watch?v=qsYE1wMEMPA&t=4s).

-[EXPLAIN HOW THE NAVIER-STOKES EQUATION WORK]
+The Navier-Stokes equations have been a standard for fluid simulation since the implementation by Foster and Metaxas (1996).

+Let's see how they can help us.

+$$
+\begin{aligned}
+& \nabla \cdot \bold{u} = 0 \\
+& \rho \frac{D\bold{u}}{Dt} = -\nabla p + \mu\nabla^2 \bold{u} + \rho\bold{F}
+\end{aligned}
+$$

+The first one is for mass conservation, that we can express a lack of divergence of the velocity vector field.
+The second equation express acceleration as dependent from 3 factors: internal forces (pressure and viscosity) and external forces.
+We will translate this concepts by calculating the evolution of the density of the fluid.

-The fluid's density is represented as the opacity of squares on a grid, and its evolution only depends on density and velocity.
+The fluid's density is represented as the opacity of squares on a grid, and its evolution only depends another parameter: velocity.

 ### Diffusion

-Every cell of the fluid will gradually try to average its density with the neighboring cells, this phenomenon is called "diffusion".
-We can use the following parameters to determine the change of density in the cell $(x,y)$ cause by diffusion:
+Every cell of the fluid will gradually try to reach pressure equilibrium by moving its density to regions with lower density, this phenomenon is called "diffusion".
+We can use the following parameters to determine the exchange of density between a cell $(x,y)$ and its neighbors:

 [ILLUSTRATION OF PROGRESSING DIFFUSION]